 Konichiwaaaaaaaaatthehell?
 Haruki Murakami is a renowned Japanese author, who has written 13 novels, several essays and short stories, and a memoir.
-I reviewed his memoir, What I Talk About When I Talk About Running, quite favorably, so I was disappointed to discover that his latest novel Colorless Tsukuru Tazaki and His Years of Pilgrimage* is as insipid as the title implies.
-Murakami has a massive fan base; he’s a prolific writer who touches on arousing and appealing sentiments.
-Furthermore, readers trust that he’s consistent.
+I reviewed his memoir, What I Talk About When I Talk About Running, quite favorably, so I was disappointed to discover that his latest novel Colorless Tsukuru Tazaki and His Years of Pilgrimage* is as dull as the title implies.
+Murakami has a massive fan base and readers trust that he’s consistent.
 Grant Snider from the New York Times even created a Murakami-Bingo that acknowledges his thematic tendencies:

 But just because I liked one book doesn’t mean I’m going to drink the Murakami Kool-Aid indiscriminately.
 He might have previously produced stellar, prize-winning works, but that doesn’t guarantee 5-hump ratings from thereon, especially not on a hard-hitting site like this!